hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="activedirectorywriteconfig"></a>
 # **ActiveDirectoryWriteConfig**
-> void ActiveDirectoryWriteConfig (ActiveDirectoryWriteConfigRequest activeDirectoryWriteConfigRequest, string adMountPath = null)
+> void ActiveDirectoryWriteConfig (ActiveDirectoryWriteConfigRequest activeDirectoryWriteConfigRequest, string adMountPath = "ad", TimeSpan? wrapTTL = null)

 Configure the AD server to connect to, along with password options.